-In Section Seventy-Seven, Governor Reynolds extends the temporary suspension of administrative rules which require continuing education as a condition of license renewal when such requirements cannot be satisfied due to the disaster emergency.
+In Section Seventy-Nine, Governor Reynolds extends the temporary suspension of administrative rules which require continuing education as a condition of license renewal when such requirements cannot be satisfied due to the disaster emergency.

-In Section Seventy-Eight, Governor Reynolds extends the temporary suspension of administrative rules which apply to license and registration renewal during the period of this disaster emergency.
-Licensees or registrants whose license or registration expires during this emergency period (March 22 through December 10) may continue to practice after the license or registration has expired if they are unable to renew the license or registration.
+In Section Eighty, Governor Reynolds extends the temporary suspension of administrative rules which apply to professional license and registration renewal during the period of this disaster emergency.
+Individual licensees or registrants whose license or registration expires during this emergency period (March 18, 2020 through February 6, 2021) may continue to practice after the license or registration has expired if they are unable to renew the license or registration.
 The Board is continuing to process license and registration renewals and licensees and registrants are encouraged to utilize the Board’s online services for renewal.
-The Board will not assess late penalty fees for licenses and registrations which expire between March 22 and December 10 if they are renewed (or a renewal application is received in the Board office) within 30 days after the Proclamation expires or is terminated.
+The Board will not assess late penalty fees for licenses and registrations which expire between March 18 and February 6, 2021 if they are renewed (or a renewal application is received in the Board office) within 30 days after the Proclamation expires or is terminated.

 - A pharmacist who is actively licensed in another state and who wishes to practice pharmacy in Iowa during this emergency period without first obtaining an Iowa pharmacist license: shall have obtained temporary authorization through the National Association of Boards of Pharmacy Passport Program.
-Authorization to practice pharmacy in Iowa via the NABP Passport Program is limited to the duration of the Governor’s disaster emergency declaration (currently set to expire December 10, 2020).
-The Passport program ceased authorizing new participants in the program on October 1.
-Participants who received authorization prior to October 1 will continue to be authorized to practice pharmacy in Iowa through December 10, or longer if extended with an additional Proclamation, but no later than December 31, 2020.
+Authorization to practice pharmacy in Iowa via the NABP Passport Program is limited to the duration of the Governor’s disaster emergency declaration (currently set to expire February 6, 2021).
+Any Passport that was originally set to expire December 31, 2020 will be extended.

-- Upon the expiration of the disaster emergency (or earlier if feasible), the Board will provide a licensee who is subject to these provisions with a fingerprint packet to complete the criminal history background check which the licensee shall return no later than 60 days following the expiration of the disaster emergency.
+- The Board will provide a licensee who is subject to these provisions with a fingerprint packet to complete the criminal history background check which the licensee shall return no later than 60 days following the expiration of the disaster emergency.

 - The licensee shall successfully complete the MPJE-Iowa edition examination no later than 120 days following the expiration of the disaster emergency.
 The Board will continue to monitor the availability of testing opportunities and may extend this deadline if warranted.